 - Researchers at Harvard University found that 97 percent of cases were meritorious, concluding, “Portraits of a malpractice system that is stricken with frivolous litigation are overblown.”
 [New England Journal of Medicine]

 In the 112th Congress, the U.S. House of Representatives passed the "Help Efficient, Accessible, Low Cost, Timely, Health Care (HEALTH) Act of 2011" (H.R.
 5) on March 22, 2012.
-This bill aims to take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
-This bill would impose one-size-fits-all caps on damages, not just when injured by medical negligence, but also defective drugs, medical devices, or abuse suffered in nursing homes.
+This bill aimed to take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
+This bill would have imposed one-size-fits-all caps on damages, not just when injured by medical negligence, but also defective drugs, medical devices, or abuse suffered in nursing homes.

 This bill protected negligent health providers and takes away the rights of injured patients.
 Opposition to H.R.
 5 has ranged from patient safety groups to conservative legal scholars and elected officials.